 The best way to appreciate a different culture is to experience it firsthand, as demonstrated by somebody from that background.
 Our experienced and professional presenters will take your students on a journey through their culture – we have programs for all year levels, from across the globe.

 Why not dazzle your students with the colour and splendour of a Chinese Lion Dance?
-Or give them the experience of Indigenous Culture for a Day?
-Enjoy the beat of drums – African or Japanese Taiko we can provide programs for either!
+Or give them the experience of Aboriginal Culture for a Day?
+Enjoy the beat of drums – West African or Japanese Taiko we can provide programs for either!

 Or, study a culture in depth or travel the world through music and dance with our highly popular Multicultural All Day Program.